dustin10/VichUploaderBundle/docs/namers.md

 vich_uploader:
     # ...
     mappings:
-        product_image:
+        products:
-            upload_destination: product_image_fs
+            upload_destination: products_fs
             namer:
                 service: Vich\UploaderBundle\Naming\PropertyNamer
-                options: { property: 'slug' } # supposing that the object contains a "slug" attribute or a "getSlug" method
+                options: { property: 'slug' } # supposing that the object contains a "slug" property or a "getSlug" method
 ```

 **HashNamer** will use a hash of random string to name the file.
 You also can specify